eintrittfrei/SEI56-Project-3/README.md

 7 days

 ## Project Brief:
-* Build a full-stack application by making your own backend and your own front-end
+* Build a full-stack application by making your own backend and your own front-end.
-* Use an Express API to serve your data from a Mongo database
+* Use an Express API to serve your data from a Mongo database.
-* Consume your API with a separate front-end built with React
+* Consume your API with a separate front-end built with React.
-* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-* Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
+* Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.

 ## Technologies Used